There are many reasons why businesses implement enterprise resource planning (ERP) software solutions.

 In a recent development, Microsoft rebranded its Dynamics ERP suite to Microsoft Dynamics 365, and each system in the suite has a distinct focus:

-- Microsoft Dynamics 365 Finance and Microsoft Dynamics 365 Supply Chain Management (formerly Dynamics AX): These two applications focus on financial management and end-to-end supply chain operations, respectively.
+• Microsoft Dynamics 365 Finance and Microsoft Dynamics 365 Supply Chain Management (formerly Dynamics AX): These two applications focus on financial management and end-to-end supply chain operations.
 They can be deployed separately or together as an integrated system.

-- Microsoft Dynamics 365 Business Central (formerly Dynamics NAV): This is a basic ERP for small- and medium-sized businesses (SMBs) and includes modules for finance, operations, sales, and marketing.
+• Microsoft Dynamics 365 Business Central (formerly Dynamics NAV): This basic ERP for small- and medium-sized businesses (SMBs) includes modules for finance, operations, sales, and marketing.

-All of the ERP choices in the Microsoft Dynamics suite are available as on-premise implementations, cloud solutions, or hybrid deployments, with the exact mix depending on specific customer needs.
+All ERP choices in the Microsoft Dynamics suite are available as on-premise implementations, cloud solutions, or hybrid deployments, with the exact mix depending on specific customer needs.

 Pros:

-As part of their application suite, the Microsoft Dynamics ERP systems have consistent intuitive point-and-click user interfaces.
+Microsoft Dynamics ERP systems have consistent, intuitive point-and-click user interfaces as part of their application suite.
 They should be familiar to users of other Microsoft products.
 Although users may require some training on using these applications for day-to-day operations, they don’t have to learn new user interface conventions and terminology.

 Cons: